erkobridee/react-socket-simple-chat/server/README.md

 1 - `now list` - copy the `<OLD_ID>` assigned to the alias `<ALIAS>`

-2 - `now` - will deploy a new instance of the current folder content.
+2 - `now -e MODE=production` - will deploy a new instance of the current folder content.
 This commmand will give to you the `<NEW_ID>` of the deployed instance.

 3 - `now alias <NEW_ID> <ALIAS>`